igormironchik/md-pdf/tests/manual/footnotes.md

-neglected to include certain important French studies in his bibliography, which–-on the whole–-he took as a slight against the French school of Egyptology.[^10] However, a dispassionate perusal of Breasted’s footnotes and citations reveals Foucart’s com- plaints to be unjustified, since there are many references to the works of French Egyptologists.
+neglected to include certain important French studies in his bibliography, which–-on the whole–-he took as a slight against the French school of Egyptology.[^10] However, a dispassionate perusal of Breasted's footnotes and citations reveals Foucart's com- plaints to be unjustified, since there are many references to the works of French Egyptologists.
 Breasted later responded to these charges himself in the Preface to volume five (p. viii),